 August 4, 1992 - A federal grand jury returns indictments against Koon, Powell, Wind, and Briseno on the charge of violating King’s civil rights.

-April 19, 1994 - The federal court awards King $3.8 million in compensatory damages in a civil lawsuit against the City of Los Angeles.
+April 19, 1994 - King is awarded $3.8 million in compensatory damages in a civil lawsuit against the City of Los Angeles.
 King had demanded $56 million, or $1 million for every blow struck by the officers.

 June 1, 1994 - In a civil trial against the police officers, a jury awards King $0 in punitive damages.
 He had asked for $15 million.